The Future of Movies

 The Elevator Pitch for the Future of Movies

-1. It’s difficult to separate the movie industry from the television industry.
-The product they deliver is often similar (and sometimes identical), and the corporations that control each are also often identical (or heavily interconnected).
+2. It’s difficult to separate the movie industry from the television industry.
+The product they deliver is often similar and the corporations that control each are often identical (or heavily interconnected).
 Nonetheless, a different range of creative forces and economics drive each business.
 (See the industry section on “Television“.)

-3. This interdependency has, at times, led to film studios purchasing book publishing companies.
-But this has been found to be mainly a form of overkill – you can buy the film rights without buying the publishing company!
+4. This interdependency has, at times, led to film studios purchasing book publishing companies (but not vice-versa).
+But this has been found to be mainly overkill — you can buy the film rights without buying the whole damn publishing company!

-4. While still bottom feeding in the book publishing and short fiction field, the movie industry appears to have found the most successful formula for big bucks: sequels.
-(For the record, Spiderman 3 was the top-grossing U.S. film in 2007, just slightly outperforming Shrek The Third.)
+5. While still bottom feeding in the book publishing and short fiction field, the movie industry appears to have found the most successful formula for big bucks: sequels.

-While movies will clearly remain a primary form of media entertainment for a long time to come, the ecomics of the industry are in great flux.
+While movies will clearly remain a primary form of media entertainment for a long time to come, the economics of the industry are in great flux.

-I feel that the movie industry reveals much about publishing in general.
-Movies are definitely an industry for the masses, and the movie business now operates on a decidedly worldwide basis.
+The movie industry reveals much about publishing in general.
+Movies are an industry for the masses, and the movie business now operates on a decidedly worldwide basis.
 Like book publishing, and next month’s magazine, it’s based on “informed” hunches.
-And, as with these many other publishing businesses, there’s a lot at stake in creating a hit, versus a critically-respected film that doesn’t bring in the bucks.
+And, as with these many other publishing businesses, there’s a lot at stake in creating a hit, versus a critically-respected film that doesn’t necessarily bring in the bucks.